-To have a properly aligned smile and jaw, the American Association of Orthodontists recommends that your child get an orthodontic check-up no later than age seven.
+To have a properly aligned smile and jaw, the American Association of Orthodontists and Dr. Mark Clauss recommend that your child get an orthodontic check-up no later than age seven.

 Signs Your Child's Bite's Not Right

 Outward appearances can be deceptive.
-As a parent, it's not always easy to determine if your child may need orthodontic treatment just by observing them.
+As a parent around Watertown or Middlebury, it's not always easy to determine if your child may need orthodontic treatment just by observing them.

-Some things to look out for that may indicate your child needs to see an orthodontist are:
+Here are some things to look out for that may indicate your child needs to see Dr. Mark Clauss:

 - Early or late loss of baby teeth

 - Difficulty in chewing or biting

 - Crowded, misplaced or blocked-out teeth

 - Jaws that are too far forward or back